Texas LLC Name Search

 5. Professional entities: These include professional associations (PA), professional corporations (PC), professional limited liability companies (PLLC), and other entities designed for licensed professionals like doctors, lawyers, accountants, architects, etc.

-Texas Secretary of State Business Name Search
+Texas Secretary of State Business Entity Name Search

 TX Secretary of State Entity Name Search